EmK530/Luauni/README.md

 ## Emulation Progress
 In here progress will be shown on emulating Robot 64 Engine, how far it has gone in the main function and what errored.<br>
-`Reached instruction 474 / 12464`<br>
+`Reached instruction 751 / 12464`<br>
-`Error: Touched is not a valid member of Part`<br>
+`Error: save is not a valid member of GameObject`<br>
-Context: Touched signal does not exist in the Part class.
+Context: This tries to access workspace.share.save, share has no class and save does not exist.

 ## Opcode Support
 This is a list of all the opcodes Luauni currently supports.<br>